Networking

-Networking is critical to your personal and professional growth.
+Networking can enhance your personal and professional growth.
 Not only does it allow you to share ideas, knowledge and your personal experiences, it can often result in new opportunities.
 Experts estimate that 70% to 85% of jobs are filled through networking.
-Not only that, but some estimate that as much as 80% of new jobs are never listed; which means that networking gives you a serious advantage in your job hunt.
-Although you may find networking a stressful experience, practice makes perfect and will help boost your confidence over time!
+Networking can be a stressful experience for first-timers.
+Here are some tips on how to prepare for a networking event:

 1. Relax

-You won’t become a networking expert overnight, but give yourself some credit for showing up to networking events in the first place.
+You won’t become a networking expert overnight, so give yourself some credit for showing up to networking events in the first place.
 Think of it as an opportunity to meet new people and have interesting conversations.
 Be yourself!
 Not only will you be more at ease without trying to hold up a facade, but your conversations will appear more natural and you’ll more easily connect with like-minded people.

 2. Pre-networking: dress appropriately and do your research